MicheledG/ServerlessTasksManager/README.md

 ### ES Domain

-- For real production domains it is suggested to use dedicated master nodes (3 of them) and more than 1 data node.
+For real production domains it is suggested to use dedicated master nodes (3 of them) and more than 1 data node.

+Moreover a more secured network configuration should be applied, see [VPC](#vpc-configuration) section.

 ### API Gateway Logging

-- TODO
+Currently only Lambda Function's log groups have subscriptions forwarding logs to the Elastic Search domain.
+It would be possible to specify dedicated CloudWatch log groups also for API Gateway resources and forward these
+logs to ES.

+### VPC configuration

+The implemented solution does not use any dedicated VPC set-up, all the resources are created in the default VPC which has public subnets.

+It is recommended to create ad hoc network configurations based on project requirements.

 ### Environment Mgmt